Home » writing lifestyle » Recent Articles:

 8. Scotch just doesn’t taste as good at 9AM as it does at 6PM.

 7. Everybody calls you at 11AM to ask “What are you doing?”.
 Well, gee.
 What are YOU doing?
-I’m earning a living over here. … Continue Reading
+I’m earning a living over here.
+Continue reading Top Ten Perils of Freelancing and Working From Home

 20 Words Writers Must Never Use Again Now That the Elections Are Over